How to optimise your content for featured snippets

 Now, before you think that your content needs to be on Page 1 to gain a snippet, surprisingly, you’d be mistaken.

 Larry Kim from Wordstream did some research and found that snippets aren’t featured based on organic ranking alone.
-Looking into his own company’s website, he found that 70% of the time, Google pulled snippets from page 1 – 3, but that didn’t stop them reaching out to positions well beyond page 4.
+Looking into his own company’s website, he found that Google pulled snippets from page 1-3 70% of the time, but that didn’t stop them reaching out to positions well beyond page 4.
 Wow.

 So we know that answering your target audience’s queries is essential in getting a featured snippet.
 And not being on page 1 isn’t the be all and end all.
 Now let’s delve deeper…